ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/README.md

 Please read the following instructions very carefully:

-1. Teams should submit their solutions to the 3 proposed challenges by Sunday 10 December 2023 (23h59).
-Late submissions won't be accepeted nor considered for evaluation, so make sure you submit your solutions on time.
+1. Teams should submit their solutions to the 3 proposed challenges by Sunday 10 December 2023 (23h59, UTC-5h).
+Late submissions won't be accepted nor considered for evaluation, so make sure you submit your solutions on time.

 2. Submissions are accepted only via email to: ciencia.latitud0@gmail.com Please attach all the required files for each challenge.

-3. Your python routines (code, files, notebooks, etc.) should be anonymous.
+3. Your python routines (code routines, files, notebooks, etc.) should be anonymous.
 No reference to your names, institutions, team names, etc. should be included in your submissions.
 This will ensure that the evaluation of your codes by the panel of experts is fully blind.
-Upon submission, the logistics team will assign a random number to each submission, before sending the codes for peer review.
+Upon submission, the logistics team will assign a random number to each submission before sending the codes for peer review.
 Failure to anonymise your submissions will result in automatic disqualification.

 4. The evaluation process will be conducted by a panel of 6 experts (2 experts per challenge), whose scores will be averaged at the end to determine the winners.

-## Topics for the programming challenges:
+## Programming challenges:

-The 13 selected teams will have to solve three programming challenges (all in Python version 3.x) within the following areas:
+The 13 selected teams will have to solve three programming challenges (all in Python version 3.x).
+Please see the proposed problems below:

 1. [Zebrafish Embryo Mask Generation from Bright Field Images](https://github.com/ciencialatitud0/EPIC_3/tree/main/Dorothy_Coding_Challenge/ArtificialIntelligence_and_BioimageAnalysis)